The Board is appointed by the Minister of Health and currently has seven members.

 Irene Durham of Whangarei – Layperson

 Irene is a sixth-generation Northlander and lives on the Tutukaka Coast, Whangarei.
-She comes with more than 15 years’ experience in active involvement in governance and consulting in both the private and public sectors.
-Irene currently holds several governance roles including Trustee on Northpower Electric Power Trust, NorthHaven Hospice Endowment Trust, Kiwi Coast Trust.
-Her background lies in law, financial planning, investments, strategic business coaching and business capability assessment.
+She comes with more than 15 years of experience in active involvement in governance and consulting in both the private and public sectors.
+Irene currently holds several governance roles including Trustee on Northpower Electric Power Trust, NorthHaven Hospice Endowment Trust, and Kiwi Coast Trust.
+Her background lies in law, financial planning, investments, strategic business coaching, and business capability assessment.

 Irene was awarded Aotearoa New Zealand Businesswoman of the Year, has a Management degree, postgraduate studies in Health Systems Law and Ethics (University of Otago), and a Postgraduate Diploma in Finance.

 Irene enjoys sports, reading, travel and time with whanau.

 Julia is of Samoan/Pākehā descent.
 She works in an Executive advisory role at South Seas Healthcare Trust, Ōtara’s largest Pacific health provider which delivers a range of primary care, community, and social services throughout South Auckland.